Catawba Falls – Detailed Trail Review:

 Catawba Falls – Waterfall Hike Trail Details:

 Word is out about this beautiful waterfall and as such this hike has a tendency to get busy on weekends, so plan your trip accordingly.
 There are ample parking and great restroom facilities at the trailhead.
 The park is dog-friendly, but dogs must be leashed.

 The trail is very well-marked and easy to follow and does not take any severe elevation increases.
 However, we rate this hike difficult in a few places where water crossings can be dangerous and rock hopping can be tricky.
 Please be very careful as people have been injured.
 You will get wet up to mid-calve on a few of the stream/”river” crossings as there are no rocks to hop across.
 We opt to just walk right on through with our shoes on.
 A large stretch of the trail runs along the Catawba River which makes for a very tranquil hike.

-A little over half way to the main fall you will see the old dam and adjacent building remains.
-A huge log managed to bust a gapping hole in the dam and has created another beautiful waterfall.
-Continue on another half to three quarters of a mile (and a few more water crossings) to see the wonderful spectacle that is Catawba Falls.
+A little over halfway to the main fall you will see the old dam and adjacent building remains.
+A huge log managed to bust a gaping hole in the dam and has created another beautiful waterfall.
+Continue on another half to three-quarters of a mile (and a few more water crossings) to see the wonderful spectacle that is Catawba Falls.

 This trail is an in/out trail.
 So, after you have enjoyed the view; about-face and head back the way you came.

 Hiking Distance (round trip) for Catawba Falls hike: 2.8 miles

 Hiking Time (round trip): Approximately 2 hours – this includes time spent at observation points along the way and plenty of time enjoying the fall.